MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 INFO: The task will be created under user name (NT AUTHORITY\SYSTEM).
 SUCCESS: The Scheduled task My App has successfully been created.
-To run a task with system permissions on a remote computer The following command schedules the MyApp program to run on the Finance01 computer every morning at 4:00 A.M. with system permissions.
+To run a task with system permissions on a remote computer This command schedules the MyApp program to run on the Finance01 computer every morning at 4:00 A.M. with system permissions.

 The command uses the /tn parameter to name the task and the /tr parameter to specify the remote copy of the MyApp program.
-It uses the /sc parameter to specify a daily schedule, but omits the /mo parameter because 1 (every day) is the default.
-It uses the /st parameter to specify the start time, which is also the time the task will run each day.
+This command uses the /sc parameter to specify a daily schedule, but omits the /mo parameter because 1 (every day) is the default.
+This command uses the /st parameter to specify the start time, which is also the time the task will run each day.

 The command uses the /s parameter to provide the name of the remote computer and the /u parameter to specify an account with permission to schedule a task on the remote computer.
 It also uses the /ru parameter to specify that the task should run under the System account.
 Without the /ru parameter, the task would run with the permissions of the account specified by /u.